Article

-What Is a Mutual Insurer, and Why Should You Choose One?
+What Is a Mutual Insurance Company, and Why Should You Choose One?

 Not a current policyholder?
 Get a quote today

-But what does it mean to be “mutual?”
+But what does it mean to be a “mutual"?

-When medical professional liability (or malpractice) insurers describe themselves as being “mutual,” they are saying that their policyholders mutually own the company.
-When you purchase a policy from a mutual medical professional liability insurance company, you receive an ownership stake in that company, just as you do when you buy stock or invest in a mutual fund.
+When medical professional liability, or malpractice, insurers describe themselves as “mutual,” they mean their policyholders mutually own the company.
+When you purchase a policy from a mutual medical professional liability insurance company, you receive an ownership stake in that company, similar to the way investors hold shares in a mutual fund or buy stock.

-Physicians who purchase their own malpractice insurance will typically have a choice between either policyholder-owned mutual companies or stock companies, which are owned by their shareholders.
-Mutual insurers are focused on long-term ways to satisfy their policyholders, who can influence the company’s direction and product offerings, whereas stock companies focus on short-term ways to satisfy the stock market and make a profit for their investors.
-Both types of companies earn income from policy premiums and investments, but stock companies can also raise funds through the sale of stocks.
+Physicians who purchase their own malpractice insurance will typically choose between policyholder-owned mutual companies or stock insurance companies, which are owned by their shareholders.
+Mutual insurers focus on long-term ways to serve their policyholders, who can influence the company’s direction and product offerings.
+Stock companies, by contrast, tend to focus on short-term financial performance for their investors.
+While both types of companies earn income from policy premiums and investments, stock companies can also raise capital through the sale of stocks.

 Since mutual insurance companies cannot sell stocks to generate income, they maintain stricter underwriting discipline or adopt a more conservative approach to investments in order to protect the shared assets of the policyholders.
 This degree of fiscal responsibility creates an efficient environment, and the amount of time a claim stays open tends to shorten.